tagesjump/AdvLayNav/README.md

 ## Security

-If you discover any security related issues, please email :author_email instead of using the issue tracker.
+If you discover any security related issues, please email info@part.berlin instead of using the issue tracker.

 ## Credits